| FTH(1) | General Commands Manual | FTH(1) |

 ( obj :key args -- )

-*stderr*.If the obj argument for the output words is a string, they write the string to the IO object, if obj is an array, they write its contents to the IO object, otherwise they execute obj as a proc-or-xt.
-After writing is finished they close the IO object.
+*stderr*.If the obj argument for output is a string, write the string to the IO object, if obj is an array, write its contents to the IO object, otherwise execute obj as a proc-or-xt.
+After writing is finished close IO object.

 .proc